Albania, Peru, Tanzania, Ghana, Papua New Guinea, Scotland, every country had a book of Satan but none as elusive as the Russian one.

 The messiah wig was a trick

 Someone had to stab him or blow up that robot or

-The long-haired man jerked in his seat, clutched his chest, tried to stop the blood seeping out then stood up and said ‘how?’
+The long-haired man jerked in his seat, clutched his chest, tried to stop the blood seeping out his eye sockets…then stood up and said ‘how?’